SeanShubin/condorcet/README.md

 - What to do if fraudulent ballots are detected
 - What to do if the tally is discovered to be incorrect

+## Interacting with this tool
+These are recommendations for how a user interface should interact with this tool.

 ### Capturing individual preference
 - The voter is able to specify all of their preferences, not just their top candidate
     - This can be done by assigning a “rank” to each candidate, where 1 is their most preferred, 2 is their second most preferred, and so on.